johnkou97/johnkou97.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-I am a Data Scientist at [Sensorfact](https://sensorfact.com/) and a graduate of the [M.Sc. in Astronomy and Data Science](https://www.universiteitleiden.nl/en/education/study-programmes/master/astronomy/astronomy-and-data-science) program at [Leiden University](https://www.universiteitleiden.nl/en).
-In my current role, I leverage my analytical background to derive actionable insights from complex data, bridging the gap between scientific research and industrial application.
-My journey has been deeply rooted in exploring the intersections of astrophysics, machine learning, and data science.
+I am a Data Scientist at [Sensorfact](https://sensorfact.com/), where I turn complex industrial sensor data into models and insights that help businesses cut energy waste.
+I hold an [M.Sc. in Astronomy and Data Science](https://www.universiteitleiden.nl/en/education/study-programmes/master/astronomy/astronomy-and-data-science) from [Leiden University](https://www.universiteitleiden.nl/en), and my work sits at the intersection of astrophysics, machine learning, and data science, a thread that runs from peer-reviewed research to the practical problems I solve today.

-During my M.Sc., I contributed to a variety of research projects tackling complex challenges in both astronomy and data science.
-My Master's thesis, [“A Cross-Power Model for Power Suppression in FLAMINGO”](/projects/FLAMINGO/), involved advanced modeling techniques applied to large-scale simulations.
-Earlier, I explored planetary science through my first-year thesis, [“Finding the Best Exoplanets to Search for Exomoons by Radial Velocity”](/projects/exomoons/).
-Additionally, I ventured into artificial intelligence with a project on [“Reinforcement Learning for Adaptive Optics and Exoplanet Imaging”](/projects/RLAdaptive/).
+My research has spanned cosmology, exoplanets, and machine learning.
+My Master's thesis, [“A Cross-Power Model for Power Suppression in FLAMINGO”](/projects/FLAMINGO/), developed modeling techniques for large-scale cosmological simulations and led to a publication in *Monthly Notices of the Royal Astronomical Society*.
+Alongside [Matthew Kenworthy’s](https://www.universiteitleiden.nl/en/staffmembers/matthew-kenworthy) exoplanet group, where my earlier thesis, [“Finding the Best Exoplanets to Search for Exomoons by Radial Velocity”](/projects/exomoons/), got its start, I contributed to two 2026 studies of the young planet β Pictoris b, on its carbon isotope ratio and on limits for its exosatellites.
+I also explored AI for astronomy through a project on [“Reinforcement Learning for Adaptive Optics”](/projects/RLAdaptive/), presented at BNAIC/BeNeLearn 2024.

-Prior to my Master's studies, I earned a [B.Sc. in Physics](https://www.physics.auth.gr/en/) from [Aristotle University of Thessaloniki](https://www.auth.gr/en), where I joined the [Gravitational Waves Group](https://niksterg.github.io/gw-group/).
-My undergraduate thesis, [“Spectral Classification of Neutron Star Post-Merger Gravitational Wave Emission”](/projects/spectral/), sparked my fascination with the applications of AI in astrophysics.
-Following graduation, I continued collaborating with the group as a research assistant, culminating in our publication, [“Predicting Binary Neutron Star Postmerger Spectra Using Artificial Neural Networks”](https://ui.adsabs.harvard.edu/abs/2024PhRvD.110f3008P), in Physical Review D.
+Before Leiden, I earned a [B.Sc. in Physics](https://www.physics.auth.gr/en/) from [Aristotle University of Thessaloniki](https://www.auth.gr/en) and joined the [Gravitational Waves Group](https://niksterg.github.io/gw-group/).
+My undergraduate thesis, [“Spectral Classification of Neutron Star Post-Merger Gravitational Wave Emission”](/projects/spectral/), first sparked my fascination with applying AI in astrophysics, and my continued collaboration with the group led to a publication in *Physical Review D*, [“Predicting Binary Neutron Star Postmerger Spectra Using Artificial Neural Networks”](https://ui.adsabs.harvard.edu/abs/2024PhRvD.110f3008P).
+You can find my full list of papers on the [publications page](/publications/).

-Beyond academia and my current work, I am passionate about data science, machine and deep learning, reinforcement learning, and statistics.
-Many of my projects in these fields have been driven by curiosity and a desire to solve practical problems.
-You can explore some of them on my [projects page](/projects).
+Beyond my day-to-day work, I'm driven by curiosity.
+Most of my side projects grow out of a desire to solve practical problems with machine learning, statistics, and open-source tools, and you can explore some on my [projects page](/projects).
+I'm a firm believer in Linux and open source, always eager to learn and take on new challenges, and happy to connect over an interesting idea or problem.
+Feel free to [reach out](mailto:jkoutalios@gmail.com)!

-I am also an advocate for Linux and open-source software, driven by a belief in the power of collaboration and openness to advance knowledge and technology.
-Always eager to learn, grow, and tackle new challenges, I would love to connect and collaborate on exciting ideas or projects.
-Feel free to reach out if you'd like to discuss anything!

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">